duggabe/gr-control/README.md

 This package contains GNU Radio flowgraphs for transmitters and receivers which work in conjunction with a station control module.
 The station control module contains SDR source and sink blocks, switching logic to control transmit / receive functions, antenna and power amplifier relay controls, and LED status indicators.

 This is a modular design allowing various transmit and receive programs to operate with a common station control program.
-It is a "plug and play" concept.
-It is a "testbed" to support additional modules while minimizing duplication of common functions.
+It is a "plug and play" concept and is a "testbed" to support additional modules while minimizing duplication of common functions.

 ## Versions